 Rob is a qualified Surveyor graduating from the University of Glamorgan and is employed as Capital Allowances and Business Rates Manager by Welsh Water, a not for profit based company governed by members.
 Prior to this Rob had a spell working with Tarmac as an Estates Surveyor.
 Rob has 21 years’ service working within Welsh Waters Treasury section, which looks at funding streams for the business and cash expenditure.
 Rob is used to working on large multi-million pound projects as well as large number small value projects and developing strategies for the business.

 Rob is a UKCC Level 2 coach and Level 1 umpire.
-He is the head coach of Colwyn Bay Junior Section and 360 Centre and has been appointed head coach of Colwyn Bay ladies.
+He is the head coach of Colwyn Bay Junior Section and has been appointed head coach of Colwyn Bay ladies.
 Rob has played hockey in the North West, North Wales and South Wales leagues over the past 25 years.
 Rob was first elected to the Board in 2010 and then re-elected at the AGM in 2013 for a three-year term until the AGM in 2016.